ArthurPieri/arthurpieri.github.io/content/Agile, why should you care?.md

 ---
-title: "Agile, why should you care?"
+title: Agile, why should you care?
-author: "Arthur Pieri"
+author: Arthur Pieri
 categories:
   - agile
 tags:
   - agile
   - agile-foundations
+keywords:
+  - agile
+  - agile-foundations
+  - scrum
 ---
-#agile #agile-foundations

 In the past decade, we've heard more and more about "Agility", "[[Agile]]", "[[_Scrum]]" and some other ways we could grow past the Waterfall model.

 ## What is Agile?